Hobson-Jobson

-Hobson-Jobson: A Glossary of Colloquial Anglo-Indian Words and Phrases, and of Kindred Terms, Etymological, Historical, Geographical and Discursive is a historical dictionary of Anglo-Indian words and terms from Indian languages which came into use during the British rule in India.
+Hobson-Jobson: A Glossary of Colloquial Anglo-Indian Words and Phrases, and of Kindred Terms, Etymological, Historical, Geographical and Discursive is a historical dictionary of Anglo-Indian words and terms from Indian languages which came into use during British rule in India.

 It was written by Sir Henry Yule and Arthur Coke Burnell and first published in 1886.
 Burnell died before the work was finished, and most of it was completed by Yule, who acknowledged Burnell's detailed contributions.
 A subsequent edition was edited by William Crooke in 1903, with extra quotations and an index added.
 The first and second editions are collector's items; the second edition is widely available in facsimile.

 The dictionary holds over 2,000 entries, generally with citations from literary sources, some of which date to the first European contact with the Indian subcontinent, frequently in other non-English European languages.
 Most entries also have etymological notes.